Pet Insurance

 1. Get several quotes.

-2. Look out for exclusions, caps and co-payments.
+2. Look out for exclusions, sub limits, caps and co-payments.

 3. Consider the range of options.
 What do you need to have covered?
 Consider the likelihood of your pet experiencing a breed specific hereditary condition.
 What are the potential health risks your pet is likely to encounter?